Court of Protection

 - Communicate their decision.
 This doesn’t just mean words, but through signs, verbal cues or in written form.

 We understand the distress that mental capacity issues can cause if you are affected by or caring for someone lacking capacity.
 It can be a traumatic ordeal, and doing what’s best can seem overwhelming.
-Our Court of Protection Team is here to help you with the legalities of mental capacity issues.
+Our Court of Protection Team is here to help you with the legalities of such issues.

 Our dedicated team has years of experience dealing with mental capacity issues, which you can trust to guide you through your situation.
 When you need unequivocal advice and representation, our Court of Protection team rises to the challenge.
 We can help with: